lonnell-spec/reactive/README.md

 For technical issues or questions:
 1. Check the [User Guide](USER_GUIDE.md) for common tasks
 2. Review the [Developer Guide](DEVELOPER_GUIDE.md) for technical issues
-3. Open an issue on GitHub for bugs or feature requests

 ---

-**Built with ❤️ for church communities**